kgogadi/STM32-Projects/README.md

 # STM32-Projects

 ## Description
 This repository contains various demo projects and examples for different embedded system functionalities, including ADC, SPI, UART, and more.
-Each zip file includes source code and relevant documentation for the respective demo.

 ##List of Demos
 * ADCDEMO.zip: Analog-to-Digital Converter demo